NOT-bradly0cjw/BFE/README.md

 # Where is the download link ?
 I need it for education purpous
 ---
 :warning: This project only above Android 5 <br>
-If your divices is lower than this version.
+If your device is lower than this version.
 It's time to chage your device
 ---
 [here](https://github.com/bradly0cjw/BFE/releases/tag/1.6) is you download link you such a horny person<br>
 Recommend use arm-v8 variant<br>